snufkinwa/snufkinwa/README.md

 - 🤝 I’m looking for help with **CSS**

 - ⚡ Fun fact **I love to learn, finding memes and to laugh in stressful situations.
-(Sometimes I sob quietly to myself, but in coding there no pain no gain) 😈**
+Sometimes I sob quietly to myself, but in coding there no pain no gain. 😈**

 <h3 align="left">Connect with me:</h3>
 <p align="left">